 Turns out, COVID-19 is the social experiment that corporations would have never volunteered for; but were forced to be a part of.
 It showed all those traditional business models that insisted you be at a desk, physically in person, to be good at your job, there’s another way.
 There are PLENTY of workers who did NOT do good at their job in that environment; but because they showed up on time, every day, they were deemed as such.

 Mommin’ is a 24/7 job.
-And turns out, when you give those Moms the opportunity to work from home, keep their jobs, make sure their family is safe, and be able to contribute to them personally and financially, you just might get a more dedicated, efficient and happy woman working for you.
+And turns out, when you give those Moms the opportunity to work from home, keep their jobs, make sure their family is safe, and be able to contribute to them personally and financially, you might get a more dedicated, efficient and happy woman working for you, with a loyalty you cannot put a price on.
 They will be stretched beyond imagination but they will get shit done.

-Not only that, you might also have women realize they could be amazing at building their OWN business.
-Pursue a passion in some of that “spare” (I use that term loosely) time, when timelines aren’t looming like the 9-5 workday had.
+On the flip side, women might also realize they could be amazing at building their OWN ideas / products / services.
+Unpack a passion in some of that “spare” (I use that term loosely, and with my classic eye roll) time, when timelines aren’t looming like the 9-5 workday had.
 Maybe they approach challenges in a more creative and out of the box way, than the traditional thinking.

 If we are going to start with flexible work schedules that the world has been screaming for way before Covid-19 (hello technology!), why not include a more open minded philosophy towards productivity and what success is.